imlobster/wash/README.md

 See already existing aliases in [`wash.wash`](./wash/modules/wash.wash.bat).

+## Wash Protocol

+Environment variables are located in [`wash.protocol`](./wash/modules/wash.protocol.bat).

+All variables are accessible when an app is run from [`wash`](./wash/wash.bat).

+#### Constants:

+`%washproto_escape%` - Escape character.

+`%washproto_shell%` - Name of the current shell (`wash`);

 ## Known issues

 Do not take wash too seriously.

-#### Instability and Maintaining:
+#### Instability and Maintenance:

-Since Batch is very strict and limited language - wash is hard to debug and review.
+Since Batch is a very strict and limited language, wash is difficult to debug and maintain.
-Most errors caused by Batch's specific syntax and interpreter.
+Most errors are caused by Batch's specific syntax and interpreter limitations.

-#### Facetiousness and Supportability:
+#### Experimental Nature and Support:

-At the very beginning - wash was made as an experimental non-trivial fun project.
+Initially, wash was created as an experimental, non-trivial fun project.
-As for that, it still may be useful in some cases.
+Despite this, it may still be useful in certain scenarios.

-#### Slowness and Latency:
+#### Performance and Speed:

-Batch is interpreting, scripting language.
+Batch is an interpreted scripting language.
-Batch was never fast.
-There is nothing to do with it.
+Batch was never designed for speed, and there's little that can be done about it.

 <sub><sup>Featuring: Tea</sup></sub>